rwdevlead/terraform-codespaces/labs/lab_16_replace_a_single_resource/GITHUB/github.md

 ### 5. Remove a Resource by Deleting it from Configuration

-Remove or comment out the branch protection resource from main.tf:
+Remove or comment out the branch protection resource from `main.tf`:

 ```hcl
 # Branch Protection